 "It is an unconscionable and unconstitutional breach of trust for the president to single out brave transgender service members and able recruits for discrimination."
 2

-On AUG-28, two lawsuits were quickly filed to challenge the ban:
+2017-AUG-28: Two lawsuits were quickly filed to challenge President Trump's restoration of the ban:

-- The American Civil Liberties Union of Maryland filed a lawsuit "Stone v.
+The American Civil Liberties Union of Maryland filed a lawsuit "Stone v.
 Trump" in federal court on behalf of six transgender service members.
-It is based on the 14th amendment to the U.S. Constitution which guarantees citizens due process and equal protection.
-This Amendment has been the basis of many past, successful, and major legal human rights challenges that have affecting minorities, including the legalizing of interracial marriages, the decriminalizing of consensual same-gender sexual behavior in private, and the legalizing of marriage by same-sex couples.
+It is based on the 14th Amendment to the U.S. Constitution which guarantees citizens due process and equal protection.
+This Amendment has been the basis of many past, successful, and major legal human rights challenges that have affecting minorities, including the legalizing of interracial marriages, the decriminalizing of consensual, private, same-gender, sexual activity, and the legalizing of marriage by same-sex couples.
 3

 The ACLU claims that President Trump's transgender: